 - Food nearby: The Ferringhi Garden Restaurant is a great place to stop for a bite to eat.
 Eat surrounded by lush greenery.
 It includes options for every diet, including gluten-free.

-If you’re on vacation to dip your toes in the sand and bask in the glorious sun, then spending the mid-morning on Batu Ferringhi beach is the best way to catch a killer tan!
+If you’re on sole reason for a vacation in Malaysia is to dip your toes in the sand and bask in the glorious sun, then spending the mid-morning on Batu Ferringhi beach is the best way to catch a killer tan!

 This long strip of golden sands stretches as far as the eye can see, and gives you plenty of space to escape the crowds if you’re looking for a relaxing holiday!
 Part of the beach is lined with resorts that look over private sections of the beach.
 Spending the day at one of the resorts is sure to be a treat, and will see you sipping on cocktails as the hours pass you by.